-In addition to receipt of Diocesan approval for all expenditures of \$15,000 or more, at least three bids must be received for all capital improvements and/or repairs to a parish or school.
-Building new buildings, refurbishing buildings, resurfacing of parking lots, painting projects, replacement of air conditioning units, roof repairs, carpets, and fencing projects are examples of projects which require a three bid minimum prior to approval of the project.
+In addition to receipt of Diocesan approval for all expenditures of \$15,000 or more, Diocesan Finance Department rules for prudent administration of Parish Property require that at least three bids must be received for all capital improvements and/or repairs to a parish or school.
+Building new buildings, refurbishing buildings, resurfacing of parking lots, painting projects, replacement of air conditioning units, roof repairs, carpets, and fencing projects are examples of projects which require a three-bid minimum prior to approval of the project.